 Why should you, as a coach, care a lot about this now?

 In the past (before PowerCranks) coaches and riders didn’t have to worry too much about pedaling technique because it was pretty much impossible to know how a rider was actually pedaling (you needed pressure plate pedals, only available in the research lab) and, even if you got that information there were not any good tools to effectively change pedaling technique.
 Ignorance was bliss.
-But, this is about to change with the soon-to-be-released Metrigear Vector pedal (see: www.metrigear.com/products/).
+But, this is about to change.
 Soon, pedal force data will be affordable and available to everyone and your clients are going to be asking you for advice as to how to improve this aspect of their game.
 Better start planning how you are going to approach this now.
 Such changes do not come easily.
-You can set your clients on the 17 year path taken by Lance Armstrong or you can set them on the 6-9 month path allowed by integrating PowerCranks into their training.
+You can set your clients on the multi year path of the pros like LeMond before PowerCranks or you can set them on the 6-9 month path allowed by integrating PowerCranks into their training.
 What are you going to choose?
 There is simply no more effective way than PowerCranks to effect this change.

 In the near future, if you ignore this aspect of the cycling game we predict you will be seen by your ex-clients as “old fashioned” and “irrelevant”.
 Prepare now.
 PowerCranks will help you teach this skill to your clients with maximum efficiency